Identify the Error

 Model connection errors typically appear when opening a powersheet document.
 The sheet displays a loading error or the connection status shows Failed in the administration interface.
 Common symptoms include:- Sheet shows a blank area or error dialog on load

-- Connection status in Administration > Nextedy POWERSHEET shows “Failed” instead of “Active”
+- Connection status in Administration > Nextedy Powersheet shows “Failed” instead of “Active”

 - Configuration loads but no data appears in the sheet

-Step 1: Verify the Model Path in Sheet Configuration
+Verify the Model Path in Sheet Configuration

-Thesources.model property in your sheet configuration must match the name of your domain model file.
-Open your sheet configuration YAML and check the sources section:
+sources.model property in your sheet configuration must match the name of your data model file.
+Open your sheet configuration YAML and check the sources section:Check the Model Path Resolution

-Powersheet resolves model paths using these rules:| Model Value | Resolved Path |
+Powersheet resolves model paths using these rules:

 |---|---|